marcelalmesberger/Glucose-Metabolism-Checklist/README.md

 # Natural-Language-Understanding
-Node.js Application using Microsoft LUIS
+Node.js Application using Bootstrap, JQuery, Express and Microsoft LUIS

+This application uses natural language understanding to log important data of the glucose metabolism to a checklist.

-Template by andijakl
+Template mady by andijakl